ropensci/roweb3/content/blog/2022-04-22-ropensci-news-digest-april-2022/index.md

-One use case of our packages and resources has been reported since we sent the last newsletter.
+Two use cases of our packages and resources have been reported since we sent the last newsletter.

 * [Using vcr for HTTP testing of a package for Kobotoolbox](https://discuss.ropensci.org/t/using-vcr-for-http-testing-of-a-package-for-kobotoolbox/2865).
 Reported by Frie.

+* [Estimating leaf temperatures worldwide](https://discuss.ropensci.org/t/estimating-leaf-temperatures-worldwide/2908).
+Reported by Paul Melloy.

 Explore [other use cases](/usecases) and [report your own](https://discuss.ropensci.org/c/usecases/10)!